DeuxHuitHuit/members_recaptcha/README.md

 ### HOW TO USE ###

 - Enable the extension
+- Edit the MembersEvent class to add the 'recaptcha' filter
-- Add the reCaptcha field into your login form.
+- Add the reCaptcha field into your login form (follow google_recaptcha instructions)

 ### LICENSE ###